Menu

 Year 5 - Mini-Police

 Every Thursday afternoon, officers from the Derbyshire Constabulary work with Year 5 pupils to help them become responsible, respectful, caring citizens.
 Pupils learn about the role of the police and the values of the police force.
 Children learn about cyber safety, pedestrian safety, fire safety and water safety.
 Pupils also learn about anti-social behaviour and crime prevention.
 Each topic taught has an educational input, a community session and then a reward session.
 Where possible, the community and reward sessions are linked to the educational input, for example the crime input includes a walk in the community near the school looking for any anti-social behaviour like graffiti or litter and has a reward where the children get to solve a mini crime in a crime scene investigation session.
+With water safety being important in our community, we are grateful to have the RNLI working with us to help keeping our pupils safe in a variety of outdoor environments.

 Year 6 - Inspire and achieve